FrederikNorlyk/accounting-react-front-end/README.md

 ### Why did I make this application?
 In an attempt to learn Python and React, I started working on this project.
 The front-end is the React side of that attempt.
 Check out my other repository [accounting-api](https://github.com/FrederikNorlyk/accounting-api) which covers the Python part.

-### Try it out! 🚀
-The project is hosted [here on Render](https://accounting-react-frontend.onrender.com/).
-Beware that it is running on their free tier which is quite slow.
-The first time you visit the address, Render will spin up the server, so please be patient.
-When creating a new user some random demo data is generated.

 ### Run it yourself ###
 Add a file in the root directory called <code>.env</code> with the following properties:
 ```